joedolson/my-tickets-stripe/readme.txt

 * Bug fix: Don't duplicate processing of events if status already updated.
 * Bug fix: Return 200 as default event response; only return 400 on errors.
+* Bug fix: Catch errors if webhook ID did not exist.

 = 1.2.1 =